-74% of the submitters who commented on this point support deferring some roading rehabilitation for one year and redirection of funding to footpaths.
+74% of the submitters support deferring some roading rehabilitation for one year and redirection of funding to footpaths.

-In response to this Council resolved to defer roading rehabilitation for one year and to redirect funds to new footpaths, maintenance and road crossings.
+Council resolved to defer roading rehabilitation for one year and to redirect funds to new footpaths, maintenance and road crossings.
 Council resolved that a footpath priority programme will be developed by the community boards, based on need and safety, with approval of the final programme to be Infrastructure and Planning Working Party.